NingYang2022/-Amazon_Vine_Analysis/README.md

 | All Others | 9,537 | 52.93% |
 |Total|18,019||

-- Vine reviews account for only 0.75% of all reviews, which indicates that Vine program have little impact on results of star rating.
+- Vine reviews account for only 0.75% of all reviews, which indicates that Vine program has little impact on results of star rating.
 This explains that **percentage 5-star reviews for total reviews(47.14%)** is similar to
 **percentage 5-star reviews for non-Vine reviews(47.07%)**

 - There is a small positivity bias for reviews in the Vine program.
 Compared to non-Vine reviews, more than half of Vine reviews **(54.41%)** vote for 5 stars，which indicates that the Vine members tend to give 5 stars over non-Vine members.